-Joel Huiqui’s Mexico team weren’t the only ones to be disappointed by their Gold Cup finish this year.
-The defending champions lost in the semifinal, while Canada went out with a whimper that might have given incoming manager Benito Floro second thoughts about his new job.
+Mexican captain Joel Huiqui won’t be the only one disappointed by his Gold Cup finish this year.
+The defending champions lost their semi-final while Canada went out in the first round with a whimper.
 Although this was only a ‘B’ Gold Cup – which didn’t make much sense for Canada, considering this is their only action until 2015 and this year’s winner gets a shot at the Confederations Cup – we still learned something about the region’s teams going into the rest of World Cup qualifying this year.

 Had they won today, Panama would have guaranteed a spot in all future Gold Cups – at least by CONCACAF’s logic.
 For years, we’ve been told that the three NAFTA countries qualified automatically to each Gold Cup as the three former winners – nothing at all to do with the fact that they’re the only CONCACAF countries who don’t neatly fit into Caribbean and Central American regional qualifying.

 Panamanian coaching duo the Dely Valdes twins might be onto bigger things after the World Cup next year, whether Panama qualify or not.
 Head coach Julio is fondly remembered by Malaga fans from before they were any good, and he learned his trade as an assistant at the Spanish club before their Qatari owners came in.